matter-labs/zksync-era/docs/specs/zkVM/high_level/2_vm_internals.md

   calldata/copy the returndata from the calls to system contracts to not interfere with the standard Solidity memory alignment.
 - _Stack_.
 Unlike Ethereum, stack is not the primary place to get arguments for opcodes.
-The biggest difference between stack on zkVM and EVM is that on zkSync stack can be accessed at any location (just like memory).
+The biggest difference between stack on zkEVM and EVM is that on zkSync stack can be accessed at any location (just like memory).
 While users do not pay for the growth of stack, the stack can be fully cleared at the end of the frame, so the overhead is minimal.
 - _Code_.
 The memory area from which the VM executes the code of the contract.
 The contract itself can not read the code page, it is only done implicitly by the VM.